 “No matter how much I exercise, I can’t lose weight!
 Is this starvation mode?”

 “No matter how little I eat, I can’t lose weight!!!
 Am I in starvation mode?”

-“If I eat this low of calories, will I go into starvation mode?”
+“If I eat this low amount of calories, will I go into starvation mode?”

 “Starvation mode means your body stops burning fat and starts storing fat.”

-How fast, where, and to what degree is where the details live.
+How fast, where, and to what degree are the details.
 Most people think the body flips a switch and no longer allows fat loss.
-These people’s explanation for what they can’t explain is that the process just stops working.
+Their explanation for what they can’t explain is that the process just stops working.
 They say, “The body stores fat instead of burning it!”
 This is a dangerous line of thinking that has been at the forefront of why we have all of the faulty fads, solutions, and diets we do.
 This is the ultimate aha! moment of fat loss.
-Pay attention; this is the most powerful thing you might ever read about fat loss.
+Pay attention—this might be the most powerful thing you will ever read about fat loss.

-Any weight loss that takes place carries a significant change with it.
-We should expect to see a downgrade in metabolic activity.
+Any weight loss that takes place carries a significant change with it—a downgrade in metabolic activity.
 In fact, let me put it this way: in order to lose fat, you have to have a metabolic adaptation.
-You have to have alterations in hormones.
+You have to expect alterations to your hormones.

-The changes that take place all work together to decrease the rate of metabolic drop, protect muscle mass, and ultimately protect you.
-It is a good thing.
+The changes that take place all work together to decrease the rate of metabolic drop, protect muscle mass, and ultimately protect you which is a good thing.
 You see so many people cursing their metabolic behavior, but your body working against you is hardly the worst thing in the world, or even the truth.
 The only time this is unfortunate is when you need to lose body fat due to health reasons.
-Believe it or not, you are not entitled to physically manipulate your body for vanity.
-It wasn’t meant to do this, it doesn’t want to do this, and it will fight you if you try to do this.
+Because believe it or not, you are not supposed to physically manipulate your body for vanity.
+It wasn’t meant to do this, it doesn’t want to do this, and it will fight if you try to do this.